wgmo/graphtik/docs/source/arch.rst

         certainly not when `marshalling` is enabled.

     thread pool
-        When the :func:`multiprocessing.dummy.Pool` class for `parallel` execution, the `task`\s are run *in process*, so no `marshalling` is needed.
+        When the :func:`multiprocessing.dummy.Pool` class is used for `parallel` execution, the `task`\s are run *in process*, so no `marshalling` is needed.

     marshalling